sevidmusic/Roady/README.md

   a Module.
 If we needed a calender to show upcoming gigs, it would be implemented by a different Module.

-- Modulesdefine Routes for a website in a json file named after the site domain's authority.
-This allows Modulesto define unique Routes for each site.
+- Modules define Routes for a website in a json file named after the site domain's authority.
+This allows Modules to define unique Routes for each site.

-  A Route defines the relationship a collection of names that map to the names of the Requests that a Route should be served in response to, a collection of Named Positions that map to Named Positions provided by Roady's UI, and a Relative Path to a file that determines a Routes's output.
+  A Route defines the relationship between a collection of names that map to the names of the Requests that a Route should be served in response to, a collection of Named Positions that map to Named Positions provided by Roady's UI which are used to structure the collective output of the Route's that respond to the same Request, and a Relative Path to a file that determines a Routes's output.

 - Roady's UI uses a Router and the Routes defined by installed Modules to determine the "output" that should be served in Response to a